 opens doorways to even more, tomorrow…

 Heart disease is a general umbrella term for many kinds of heart conditions.
 Examples of heart diseases include: coronary artery disease, congestive heart failure, hypertensive heart disease, cardiomyopathy and inflammatory heart disease.
-Coronary Heart Disease (CHD), (also called Coronary Artery Disease), is the most common and is the source of most heart attacks.
+Coronary Heart Disease (CHD), also called Coronary Artery Disease, is the most common and also the source of most heart attacks.

 Heart Disease Latest News

 Texas Man Says Stem Cell Treatment Saved His Life

 UConn Professor's Stem Cell Research May Lead to Improved Heart Attack Recovery

 U.S. Doctors Treat Heart Attack with Man's Own Stem Cells

 How Does One Mend A Broken Heart?